john-ml/constant-time-code/README.md

         (set! w x)))))
 ```

-Since this program is not constant-time with respect to the private variable `z` (it performs an addition operation if `z` is zero
+Since this program is not constant-time with respect to the private variable `z` (it performs an extra addition operation if `z` is zero),
-and does nothing otherwise), Rosette's verifier finds a counterexample to the assertion made in the product program--the model returned by `verify` asserts that the program will have different execution times when `z` is initialized to 0 or -1.
+Rosette's verifier finds a counterexample to the assertion made in the product program--the model returned by `verify` asserts that the program will have different execution times depending on whether `z` is initialized to 0 or -1.
 ```racket
 (model
  [n 0]